TY-Oliver/TY-Oliver/README.md

 - 👋 Hi, I’m Oliver, you can also call me TY
-- 👀 I’m interested in LOT
+- 👀 I’m interested in IOT and AI.
 - 🌱 I’m currently learning Electric circuit, Math and Python
 - 💞️ I’m looking to collaborate on you who have something in common with
 - 📫 You can reach me through QQ email:571009918@qq.com